 Ventilation and aerosols have long been a concern, even decades prior to the recent pandemic.
 If some of these protocols, such as HEPA filtration and proper wait time depending on the frequency of air changes were already in place, dentistry might not have needed to be shut down for such an extended time.
 Some other precautions may have been necessary in the face of the current pandemic.
 However, ventilation would not have been a concern.

 I implore all hygienists to utilize their HVE as much as possible.
 It can be cumbersome.
 In which case, I would encourage you to explore other options such as systems for easier use.
 There are multiple products on the market to make using the HVE more comfortable and more ergonomically friendly.
+Again, base your decision on which HVE attachment(s) to use based on 8 millimeters or greater bore size for the most effective aerosol reduction.6

 I hope the recent pandemic will encourage the CDC to apply requirements for ventilation for dental practices soon.
 Until then, please consider having an HVAC professional evaluate the number of air changes per hour, so each practice can implement the proper wait time to reduce exposure to bioaerosols for patients as well as employees.
 Additionally, adding an air purification system can lessen the wait time if it is unreasonable due to the number of air changes per hour of your office’s current HVAC system.